HarikalarKutusu/cv-tbox-split-maker/README.md

 python3 merge_delta.py
 ```

-We have previous FULL dataset(s) (e.g. v18.0) and downloaded DELTA dataset(s) (v19.0 delta) - and extracted all of the .tsv (and probably .mp3) files.
+We have previous FULL dataset(s) (e.g. v18.0) and downloaded DELTA dataset(s) (v19.0 delta) - and extracted all of the .tsv (and maybe .mp3) files.
 This script combines them and creates the new FULL dataset (e.g. v19.0 FULL).
 But:

 - It does NOT handle `.mp3` files to prevent duplication.
-If you want you can just merge the clips directories (e.g. `v18.0/clips/*.mp3` and `v19.0-delta/clips/*.mp3` into the new v19.0/clips by moving them)
+If you want, you can just merge the clips directories (e.g. `v18.0/clips/*.mp3` and `v19.0-delta/clips/*.mp3` into the new `v19.0/clips` by moving them)
 - It does NOT create the missing training splits (i.e. `train.tsv`, `dev.tsv`, and `test.tsv` files).
 It is the job of the `s1` algorithm as explained below.
 After creating the default splits, you can manually copy them into the created full version directory (e.g. v19.0 in the above example)
 - The result metadata will have the same records, but in different order due to different algorithms.
-In general, the order should not be important because during training they should be shuffelled anyway.
+In general, the order should not be important because during training they should be randomized anyway.

 The script handles the following:

 - (If they exists) merges `validated.tsv`, `invalidated.tsv`, `reported.tsv` and `clip_durations.tsv` files and writes them into new full dataset directory
-- Handles `other.tsv`.
-Some of the records in old `other.tsv` might be distributed to `validated.tsv` and `invalidated.tsv`, others might be added.
-We calculate a new one and add ones from new DELTA.
+- Handles `other.tsv`: Some of the records in old `other.tsv` might be distributed to `validated.tsv` and `invalidated.tsv`, others might be added.
+We drop the moved ones and add new ones from the new DELTA.
-- From the new DELTA, copies other non-delta style files directly into new full dataset directory (currently `*_sentences.tsv` files, but this might change in the future)
+- From the new DELTA, copies other non-delta style files directly into new full dataset directory (currently `*_sentences.tsv` files, but this might change in future CV releases)
-- De-duplicates merged files (except `reported.tsv`, which can include multiple reports of the same sentence)
+- De-duplicates merged files (except `reported.tsv`, which can include multiple reports of the same sentence with the same reason)

 After running this script you should:

-- Import the resultant files with `collect.py` (see below)
+- Import the resultand files with `collect.py` (see below)
 - Run CorporaCreator `s1` algorithm to create the default splits for the new FULL dataset (i.e. `train.tsv`, `dev.tsv`, and `test.tsv`)
 - If desired, copy generated training splits back into the full expanded dataset directory (you should do it manually for now)